AICTMedia/agent-friendly-ux/README.md

 #Agent-Friendly UX — Replit Agent Skill
 ----------------------------------------

 A Replit Agent skill that ensures websites are optimized for AI agent navigation and interaction.
-Based on Google's Build agent-friendly websites guide.
+Based on Google's <a href="https://web.dev/articles/ai-agent-site-ux">Build agent-friendly websites</a> guide.

-Author: Julia Logan, Head of SEO at AICT Media
+Author: Julia Logan, Head of SEO at <a href="https://aictmedia.com">AICT Media</a>

 What It Does